 - Multiband Compression and Limiting: Based on the manufacturer multiband compression and limiting can appear in two stages.
 While running and multiband comparison on four to six bands the limiter or compressor decrease the dynamic range.
 Every controller of this component has their own effect on an audio clip.
 In the radio broadcasting room, there’s no audio mastering engineer available who can optimize the technique of processing every new song they received.
 But in the case of mastering an audio file in a studio; the sound engineer is available there to optimize the process.

 - Pre-Emphasis and HF Limiting: FM radio, in general, gets pre-emphasized at 0.00005 seconds to 0.000075 seconds.
 This time period depends on the law of the country where the broadcasting is taking place.
 It depends on the manufacturer of the processor where they want to put the compressor or limiter of the multiband.
 It can either or after.
 Limiting high frequency can make the sound quality of an audio file distorted, dull or even both.

 - Clipping: The last and final process of this chain is clipping.
 In almost 80% of the processor, clipping is done to limit the peak.
 Clipping is an important part of radio broadcasting because in radio transmission a simple clipping does not work.
 In the late ’70s, a skilled audio engineer discovered the process of cancelling distortion from audio clips.
 This process refers to manipulation that takes place on the distorted spectrum band.
 This whole part is done by the clipper.

-- Concentrate more on your song mixing than mastering.
+- Concentrate more on qualities of your song mixing than audio mastering.
 Even a good mixing song with poor mastering sound well.
 But it does not work the other way round.